We prevent eviction & homelessness in the Treasure Valley.

 Explore our services.

 We provide more than just a rent check.
-Jesse Tree prevents eviction and homelessness by providing tenants with funding, but also information, support, and resources.
+Jesse Tree prevents eviction and homelessness by providing tenants with skills and resources to maintain long-term housing stability.

-Our case management service includes landlord mediation, budgeting education, and housing stability planning.
+• Our case management service includes landlord mediation, budgeting education, and housing stability planning.
 Tenants are given the tools and knowledge they need to stay housed long-term.
-Our data shows that 95% of Jesse Tree clients do not get evicted and are able to remain housed over a five-year period..
+Statewide data shows that 95% of Jesse Tree clients do not get evicted and are able to remain housed over a five-year period.
 Learn more here.

 Why Prevention?